Private Use Van Insurance

 Remember that you’ll have to pay more in the event of a claim, so factor this into your decision accordingly.

-Do you need such a big van? – The answer is probably a definite “yes”, but be aware that smaller vans are not only usually cheaper to buy and run, but they’re also often cheaper to insure than bigger and more powerful vans.
+Do you need such a big van? – The answer is probably a resounding “yes”, but be aware that smaller vans are not only usually cheaper to buy and run, but also typically cheaper to insure than bigger and more powerful vans.

 Parking location – Most residential garages can’t accommodate bigger, high roof, or long wheel base vans.
 But if you have a suitable garage, make sure you use it.
 If not, try to park on your private property/driveway as savings can be had over simply parking up on the road overnight.